- Windows 11 lets you format drives as FAT32 using File Explorer, Settings, Command Prompt, and PowerShell.

-UPDATED 8/23/2024: On Windows 11 (and 10), you can format drives FAT32, and in this guide, I will show you multiple ways to complete this configuration through File Explorer, Settings, Command Prompt, and PowerShell.
+On Windows 11 (and 10), you can format drives as FAT32, and in this guide, I will show you multiple ways to do this in File Explorer, Settings, Command Prompt, and PowerShell.

-Although you would typically use NTFS as the file system for drives connected to Windows, sometimes, you may still need to use FAT32 since this file system is often required on USB flash drives to store the BIOS file to update the firmware on your computer’s motherboard.
-Printers may require the file system to read images you want to print directly from the USB.
-If you have a digital camera, you may need to format the SD Card with FAT32 to make the storage available on the device.
+Although you would typically use NTFS as the file system for drives connected to Windows, you may still need to use FAT32, as this file system is often required on USB flash drives to store the BIOS file used to update the firmware on your computer’s motherboard.
+Printers may require the file system to read images you want to print directly from a USB drive.
+If you have a camera, you may need to format the SD Card with FAT32 to make the storage available on the device.
 Other platforms may also need this file system.

 What’s FAT32?